Kalhama/Gluwave/README.md

 #### Glucose

 First of them is historical glucose and predictions.
-Green predictioon is what predictions would be without any insulin and red is without any meal.
+Green prediction is what predictions would be without any insulin and red is without any meal.
 These serve just as a "confidence interval".
 The gray line is the real prediction.

 You can see the list of your blood glucose entries if you click the `Eventually Y mmol/l` on top right